FVF Law is a values driven law firm.

 Many behind-the-scenes factors can contribute to a tractor trailer accident.
 In addition to hours-of-service violations or maintenance failures, employers can be held responsible for not offering proper driver safety training or failing to thoroughly screen for criminal traffic violations and other offenses.
 Understanding who should ultimately bear responsibility for the accident sometimes requires accessing internal company documents, driving records, and other materials that the employer may be reluctant to hand over.

 Most Austin car accident victims want to know the average tractor trailer settlement before moving forward.
 But countless factors can affect your individual settlement amount, from the severity of your injuries and the extent of your losses to the number of injured people who will be seeking financial recovery from the same sources.
-But one thing is certain: consulting with a personal injury lawyer greatly increases the likelihood of a positive outcome.
+But one thing is certain: consulting with an 18-wheeler accident lawyer greatly increases the likelihood of a positive outcome.

 Your lawyer will handle communication with insurance providers who will try to deny or undervalue your claim.
 They will prove liability and work to hold the at-fault party accountable and, if necessary, file a lawsuit to make sure you obtain the compensation you deserve.